zfkun/ComfyUI_zfkun/README.md

 ## 2025-03-10

+- update version to `0.0.11`
+- Fix the script failure problem caused by changes in the logic related to `WEB_DIRECTORY`.

 - update version to `0.0.10`
 - fix detection logic for requirement package.
 See #6
 - fix preview video position for `Share Screen` node